HerveAbdi/data4PCCAR/README.md

 ### nameExpositionResults

-adds dimension names to the results of analyses performed with` ExPosition` (recall that column names are needed for plots created with `ggplot2` when using `aes()`).
+Adds dimension names to the results of analyses performed with` ExPosition` (recall that column names are needed for plots created with `ggplot2` when using `aes()`).
 Note that if there is a space is a name (as is the case by default), `aes_string()` may, in some contexts,  have to be used in lieu of `aes()`.

 ### normaliz

-normalizes a matrix  by column
+Normalizes a matrix  by column
 (i.e., each column vector has a norm of 1).

 ###  perm4CCA
-computes a permutation test for Canonical Correlation Analysis (CCA,  (as implemented in `tepCCA`).
+Computes a permutation test for Canonical Correlation Analysis (CCA,  (as implemented in `tepCCA`).
 Computes an omnibus permutation test and